 Photovoltaic cells that convert sunlight into electrical energy are known as solar panels.
 Solar panels are connected to inverters and solar charge controllers along with a battery bank.
 You already know that the extra power generated by solar panels is stored in the battery bank that powers the appliances at night.
 The inverter converts and supplies the current to power the appliances.
 The charge controller maintains the voltage supplied to the inverter and prevents it from getting over or being discharged.

 Solar panels are basically of 4 types, namely monocrystalline, polycrystalline, amorphous, and thin-film panels.
 Among these here you will get to know about Monocrystalline solar panels.

-What is Monocrystalline Solar Panel?
+What is Monocrystalline Solar Panel: A Consolidated Guide

 The type of solar panel made from monocrystalline solar cells is known as a monocrystalline solar panel.
 The cylindrical silicon ingot generated from high-quality single-crystal silicon is the reason behind its name.
 More space is available for electrons to move freely, thus providing a better flow of electricity.
 This is possible because of the single crystal.
 The wafer-like appearance of the cells is due to the cylindrical slicing of the ingot.
 Ingots are (materials that are cast into various shapes to enable further processing of solar products).

 Further, to increase the utility of cells to the max, these circular wafers are wire-cut into octagonal-shaped wafers.
 Due to their octagonal shape, these cells have a uniform color.